chenxsan/vscode-standard-format/README.md

 Please only use it when you are ok with [JavaScript Standard Style](http://standardjs.com/).

+## Changes

+### 0.0.6 (2016-02-12)

+1. Added a new command to workaround the [problem](https://github.com/chenxsan/vscode-standard-format/issues/1) with the latest Visual Studio Code 0.10.10

 ## Installation

 1. Press `F1` to bring up Command Palette